microsoft/ODBC-Specification/ODBC 4.0.md

 In ODBC 3.x, applications read large data values by placing them at the end of the select list and calling SQLGetData after all bound columns have been populated.

-Applications can efficiently retrieve large data values that appear in any order by setting the `StrLen_or_IndPtr`, especially for large values, nested collections, and structured columns, to a buffer containing `SQL_DATA_AT_FETCH`.
+Applications can efficiently retrieve large data values (such as potentially large string or binary values, nested collections, and structured columns) that appear in any order by setting the [`SQL_DESC_DATA_AT_FETCH`](#361-sql_desc_data_at_fetch-descriptor-field) descriptor field to `SQL_TRUE`.
 The application is notified during the fetch operation when data-at-fetch columns are available to be retrieved via SQLGetData, or a nested statement handle for nested collections and structured columns.

 In order to be notified when an unbound column is available to be retrieved during the fetch operation:

 1. For each regularly bound column, an ODBC 4.0 application calls SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
     -   `ColumnNumber` is the number of the column to be bound
     -   `TargetType` is the type of the column
-    -   `TargetValuePtr` and `BufferLength` are the buffer and length for the bound value
+    -   `TargetValuePtr`, `BufferLength`, and `StrLen_or_IndPtr` are the buffer, length and indicator for the bound value Binding a column automatically sets the `SQL_DESC_DATA_AT_FETCH` value to `SQL_FALSE`.
-    -   `StrLen_or_IndPtr` is set to a buffer containing any value other than `SQL_DATA_AT_FETCH` (typically this will contain the indicator value from the previous row, and can be initialized by the client to `SQL_DATA_UNAVAILABLE`).

-2. For each column to be retrieved at fetch time, the application calls SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
+2. For each column to be retrieved at fetch time, the application calls SQLDescField, specifying `SQL_DESC_DATA_AT_FETCH` with a value of `SQL_TRUE`.
+Setting `SQL_DESC_DATA_AT_FETCH` for a column automatically unbinds the column by setting the `TargetValuePtr` to null.
-    -   `ColumnNumber` is the number of the column to be retrieved using SQLGetData/SQLGetNestedData
-    -   `TargetType` is the type of the column
-    -   `TargetValuePtr` and `BufferLength` are ignored
-    -   `StrLen_or_IndPtr` is set to a buffer containing `SQL_DATA_AT_FETCH`

 3. App calls SQLFetch/SQLFetchScroll
     -   Driver begins populating the bindings
     -   Driver returns `SQL_DATA_AVAILABLE` return code from SQLFetch/SQLFetchScroll
         1. Calling SQLFetch or SQLFetchScroll in a data-available state results in a function sequence error.